calpoly-iandunn/csc471/syllabus.md

 There also might be random pop quizzes during the class as a part of participation.

 ### Honesty:

 Although I encourage you to have lively discussions with one another, _all work you hand in must be your own work_.
 If your program or parts of your program are plagiarized from another student or unapproved sources including tutorials, you will fail the course and a letter will be put in your file with Cal Poly Judicial Affairs.
 Note some old tutorials do not use modern graphics &mdash; if you use them, this can result in problems.
-You can talk to one another about your solutions and you may look at another student’s code that has a bug (I encourage you to help each other with de-bugging), but you cannot look at someone else’s working code.
+You can talk to one another about your solutions and you may look at another student's code that has a bug (I encourage you to help each other with de-bugging), but you cannot look at someone else's working code.

-Note that I expect your OpenGL code to conform to at least OpenGL 3.0 standards (sometimes referred to as "modern graphics") &mdash;
-some specifics include no use of immediate mode for rendering and no OpenGL matrix stack calls (instead we will be using glm for a matrix library) and all shading will be computed using GLSL shaders.
+Note that I expect your OpenGL code to conform to at least OpenGL 3.0 standards (sometimes referred to as "modern graphics") - some specifics include no use of immediate mode for rendering and no OpenGL matrix stack calls (instead we will be using glm for a matrix library) and all shading will be computed using GLSL shaders.
 Your code must compile and run on the machines in the CSL.